Advanced search

 6.5 Nature and contents of container

 White, high-density polyethylene (HDPE) bottles, enclosed with a child-resistant polypropylene (PP) screw cap lined with an induction-sealed aluminium foil liner.
-Each bottle contains either a canister or sachet containing silica gel desiccant and polyester coil.
+Each bottle contains either a canister or sachet containing silica gel desiccant.

 The following pack sizes are available: outer cartons containing 1 bottle of 30 film-coated tablets and outer cartons containing 90 (3 bottles of 30) film-coated tablets.